Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Utility Realization and Optimal Policy

 The utility increases proportionately to the cooling zone temperature $T$.
 If $p(T)$ were selected to be a static and uniform probability distribution, as is the case with work published so far, the expected period utility rate would be a conveniently concave function of $u$.
-Indeed, using (\ref{utility}) we can obtain
+Indeed, using (\ref{utility}) we can obtain that the expected period utility rate